ZakharovAndrew/yii2-time-tracker/README.md

 The time tracking module for the Yii2 framework is a comprehensive solution for monitoring time spent on various tasks within projects.
 It allows users to easily start, stop, and record time intervals for specific tasks, as well as provides detailed reports on time spent.

-- Ability to assign an individual list of actions for each role.
+- Maintains an individual list of actions for each user role.
 - Supports Bootstrap versions: 3, 4, 5
 - Supports languages: English, Russian